Political novice bids to lead Slovenia recovery

-LJUBLJANA (Reuters) - Slovenians look likely to hand power on Sunday to a center-left political novice hostile to the big-ticket privatizations that the country’s European partners see as central to fixing its finances long term.
+LJUBLJANA, July 13 (Reuters) - Slovenians look likely to hand power on Sunday to a centre-left political novice hostile to the big-ticket privatisations that the country’s European partners see as central to fixing its finances long term.

 If his party wins the election, Miro Cerar will form Slovenia’s fourth government since the 2008 onset of a crisis that has torn up the country’s reputation as the best-performing new European Union members.